Canterbury Harrier Runner & Running coach Level 2

 How many long races have you done?

-My longest race is a marathon, which I competed in this year at Manchester.
+My longest race is a marathon, which I competed in 2016 at Manchester.
 It was a disaster as so many things went wrong on the day.
-My longest aquathlon was a 1000m swim followed by a 10k run, so not that far.
+My longest aquathlon was a middle distance aquathlon which is a 1900m swim followed by a 10k run and this was at Hever Castle.
 I have competed in quite a few half marathons.

 Which is your favourite discipline (swimming, biking or running) and why?